acmyers/chillerMLR/README.md

 For more information, check out my other repositories (chillerDataVisual, system_optimization, and vsdEfficiency) and the Google Whitepaper 'Machine Learning Applications for Data Center Optimization' by Jim Gao.

-Note: look out for "Warning: Desired error not necessarily achieved due to precision loss."
-This may be due to random sampling to obtain the training data set.
-All you need to do is re-run the analysis and the warning should go away.
-The proper output should say "Optimization terminated successfully."